Jeffrey-Ede/datasets/vaegan/README.md

 This directory is for variational autoecoders (VAEs).
 It contains their source code, dataset encodings, points in tSNE visualizations (for interactive visualizations), and modified tSNE implementations.

-Our VAE code is adapted from VAE-GAN code [here](https://github.com/zhangqianhui/vae-gan-tensorflow).
-To be clear, this directory contains code for VAEs; not VAE-GANs.
+Code for our VAEs is directory contains adapted from code for VAE-GANs [here](https://github.com/zhangqianhui/vae-gan-tensorflow).
+However, this directory contains code for VAEs; not VAE-GANs.
 Nevertheless, discriminator and [spectral normalization](https://arxiv.org/abs/1802.05957) implementations are included, so code can easily be re-adapted for VAE-GANs.

 ## Experiments